 Questions & Answers

-Like all medicines Colpermin can have side-effects, the details of which can be read about in the Colpermin patient information leaflet.
+Like all medicines Colpermin can have side-effects, please read the Colpermin patient information leaflet for all possible side effects.

 Some common possible side effects are: